 It’s interesting sharing about going on a dating site, I never thought I’d have the nerve to share in public.
 I’m like alot of people ….. careful about sharing such a personal side of my life.
-But …. after Marc went to heaven I was surprised by a couple messages from God.
-I felt He was saying, “I’m going to send you a comforter’!
-I knew in my case it meant ‘husband’, as my best friend on earth had been taken from me.
+But …. after Marc went to heaven I was surprised by a strong impression from God that He wanted me to have a ‘comforter’!
+My son Paul was married, and it happened that Marc was sorta my best friend on earth, and he was taken from me.
 The word was not something I dreamed up in my sub-conscience as I was so worn from sadness, lack of sleep, keeping up with the court case, family, work and blog!
 For so long I’d sit on my sofa and cry at night, and even told myself, ‘how could anyone be part of my broken life?’
 So I doubted His message.

 Usually you hear men and women joking to each other about these relationship things, but dating isn’t really a ‘funny’ issue in the long run.
 Anyway, there’s no proper screening on the site I use, so it’s possible to have any number of strange people sign up.
 The site let’s me know that here and there someone has tried to contact me but they’ve been deleted for abusing the guidelines, so I’m glad there’s some protection.
 I’m also not into giving someone my email immediately and then finding when we connect that I’m led to a porn site or I download a virus.
 Who knows what hackers, or whatever are on these sites

 Anyway, the best word I could think of in my profile to describe over-all attraction was ‘chemistry’.
 Chemistry doesn’t stand for ‘lust’, like one man stated.
 ‘Chemistry’ to me involves the whole being’s motive for living and how open they are to working as a ‘team’ member with the opposite sex.
 It’s about his/her energy level, the commitment they make to life.
-To me it’s just not being very true to yourself to not consider the chemistry element in a relationship.
+To me, it’s just not being very true to yourself to not consider the chemistry element in a relationship.

 Thankfully Marc and I had some solid relationship ideals that stood the test of time.
 I know from just having lived life that many are living in a fantasy world with their real selves …. with family, health, finances.
 I’m not putting anyone down cause I’ve had my short fantasy, American lifestyle period and it led down the wrong road.
 But I’m so glad Marc would have none of that nonsense pretty much!
 Solid as they come, he was!